cozy-creator/capsules/examples/outlaw_sky/README.md

 ### Step 2: Create a Metadata Schema (optional)

 Schemas are immutable root-level Sui objects that enforce (key-name, type) pairings, making (de)serialization of on-chain metadata possible.
-Normally you'd use some industry-standard schema, such as `0x814fb9ce94aa24af648ccc07c587ca73c4ce9a81`, but if you want to deploy your own custom schema, try the following command:
+Normally you'd use some industry-standard schema, such as `0x94c98a6ee160ad937f19fb9eae94b943e7a6fab4`, but if you want to deploy your own custom schema, try the following command:

-`sui client call --package 0x4f2801f232f4cd689e7d1791b74e7fad1dfa068c --module schema --function create --args "[ \"name\", \"image\", \"power level\" ]" "[ \"ascii\", \"ascii\", \"u64\" ]" [false,false,false] --gas-budget 1000`
+`sui client call --package 0x00684a9eea2a3deeacac08eca766a533ce35ab7f --module schema --function define --args "[ \"name\", \"image\", \"power level\" ]" "[ \"ascii\", \"ascii\", \"u64\" ]" [false,false,false] --gas-budget 1000`

 This defines 3 keys; `name`, `image`, and `power level`, which must be ascii-strings followed by a u64.
 They are all required fields.